Chiayen0503/federated-learning-malaria/README.md

 Some problems have not been fixed:

-(1) unbalanced data
-(2) testing on the averaging weight ("avg.pt") got a poor result.
-It might be because client models didn't converage to same local minimum.
+(1) It is an unbalanced, small data.
+We have not used augmentation to minimize this disadvantage (2) Testing on the averaging weight ("avg.pt") got a poor result.
+It might be because client models didn't converage to same local minimum, which was directly related to the directions of gradient decent were different among clients; or the clients initiated their weights in the same place.
 (3) we have not retrained avg.pt with server data